dpedu/pyircbot/docs/api/modules/stockplay.rst

     started that updates the price of symbols older than *rcachesecs*.

     Estimated 5 minute (300), but likely will need tuning depending on playerbase

+.. cmdoption:: midnight_offset

+    Number of seconds **added** to the clock when calculating midnight.

+    At midnight, the bot logs all player balances for use in gain/loss over time calculations later on.
+If you want this to happen at midnight system time, leave this at 0.
+Otherwise, it can be set to some number of seconds to e.g. to compensate for time zones.

+    Default: 0

 Class Reference